-Another face-to-face evaluation or Supervisor/Worker meeting to review the case must be completed after the client has received WV WORKS for 36 months.
+Another face-to-face evaluation must be completed after the client has received WV WORKS for 36 months.

-This evaluation must occur during the 36th or 37th month of WV WORKS receipt.
+This meeting must occur during the 36th or 37th month of WV WORKS receipt.
 It will serve the same purpose and follow the same pattern as the 24-month evaluation.
-The 36-month meeting must also include the CSM or his designee.
+In addition, the client must be offered a referral to an intensive case management agency, if there is an available slot.
+This 36-month meeting must also include the CSM or his designee.